shailantani/FoodGenie/README.md

 If you like this project, please 🌟 Star this repository and contribute!

-Made with ❤️ by Anjali Kumari,Livya Falodia,Shail Antani,
+Made with ❤️ by Shail Antani,Anjali Kumari,Livya Falodia,Aryan

 👨‍💻 Contributions are welcome!
 Feel free to submit issues and pull requests.

 🔗 Connect with Me
-📩 Email: your-anjalikumarikumari19025@gmail.com
+📩 Email: shailantani04@gmail.com
-🐦 Twitter: @anjalik198
+🐦 Twitter: shailantani
-💼 LinkedIn: anjali-kumari-274230262
+💼 LinkedIn: shail-antani-945041250